Olatubosun/rocksdb.docs/RocksDB-Troubleshooting-Guide.md

 After the timestamp, `7fef48069300` is the thread ID.
 Since usually a flush or compaction happens in one same thread, the thread ID might help you correlate which lines belong to the same job. `_impl/db_impl_compaction_flush.cc:1473` shows the source file and line number where the line is logged.
 It might be cut short to avoid long log lines. `default` is the column family name.

 ## Examine data on disk
 If you see that RocksDB has returned unexpected results.
-You may consider to examine the database files and see whether the data on disk is wrong and if it is wrong in what way. `Ldb` is the best tool to do that (ldb stands for LevelDB and we never renamed it).
+You may consider to examine the database files and see whether the data on disk is wrong and if it is wrong in what way. `ldb` is the best tool to do that (ldb stands for LevelDB and we never renamed it).

-Start with examining the data with `get` and `scan`.
+Start with examining the data with `get` and `scan` commands.
 These commands will only examine keys visible to users.
-If you want to examine invisible keys, e.g. tombstones, older versions, you can use `idump`.
-Another useful command is manifest_dump, which shows the LSM-tree structure of the database.
+If you want to examine invisible keys, e.g. tombstones, older versions, you can use `idump` command.
+Another useful command is `manifest_dump`, which shows the LSM-tree structure of the database.
 This can help narrow down the problem to LSM-tree metadata or certain SST files.

 If you use a customized comparator, merge operator or Env, you may need to build a customized `ldb` for it to work with your database.
-You can do it by building a binary which calls `LDBTool::Run()` with customized options, or register your plug in your plug in using object registry before calling the function.
+You can do it by building a binary which calls `LDBTool::Run()` with customized options, or register your plug in using object registry before calling the function.
 See `ldb_tools.h` for details.

 To examine a specific SST file, use `sst_dump` tool.
-Starting with scan to examine the logical data.
-If needed, command raw can help examine data in more details.
+Starting with `scan` to examine the logical data.
+If needed, command `raw` can help examine data in more details.

 See --help and [[Administration and Data Access Tool]] for more details about the two tools.